mallzee/phonegap-localytics-plugin/README.md

 	Localytics.tagEvent("Options Saved", { "Display Units" : "MPH", "Age Range" : "18-25" },  0);

 The third parameter of tagEvent is used to increase customer lifetime value.
 If the user makes a purchase, you might specify the price of the purchase in cents:

 	Localytics.tagEvent("Purchase Completed", { "Item Name" : "Power Up" }, 499);

+### Customer Details

+You can track basic information about your customers.
+This is useful when you want to export data via the API and for use with the new Profiles section.
+[Click here for more info](http://support.localytics.com/IOS#User_ID_and_Email_Tracking)

+    Localytics.setCustomerId(id);
+    Localytics.setCustomerName(name);
+    Localytics.setCustomerEmail(email);

+### Custom Dimensions

+You can set a global custom dimension on all of your localytics events.
+This is useful to track a global property across the full app.
+[Click here for more info](http://support.localytics.com/IOS#Custom_Dimensions)

+    Localytics.setCustomDimension(dimension, value);

+### Profile Attributes

+Localytics now supports profiles.
+You can start to tag attributes about your customers based on their customer id.
+See here for more information about profiles.
+[Localytics Profiles](http://support.localytics.com/IOS#Profile_Attributes)

+    Localytics.setProfileValue(attribute, value);